w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Understanding the overlapping needs of people with disabilities.
+* Appreciating the overlapping needs of people with disabilities.
 * Understanding that people may have different types of disabilities at the same time.
 * Understanding that people may have different ways to use technology even if they have the same type of disability.
-* Relating this concept with that of accessibility
-* Acknowledging the differences among them.

 ##### Approximate duration.